- $8.5 Billion Recovered

 Alaska has one of the lowest rates of asbestos-related deaths in the U.S. Still, people may face exposure at work or through the environment.
 An experienced mesothelioma attorney can guide you through the process of seeking compensation for asbestos-related diseases like mesothelioma in Alaska.

 In Alaska, many people with mesothelioma have received substantial compensation from settlements and trial verdicts.
-Actual payout amounts depend on several factors, including the details of your asbestos exposure and the extent of the defendant’s responsibility for your exposure.
+Payout amounts depend on several factors, including the details of your asbestos exposure and the defendant’s responsibility for your exposure.

 Mesothelioma settlements usually range from $1 million to $2 million.
-Across the country, the average trial verdict for mesothelioma cases is $20.7 million.
+Across the country, the average trial verdict for mesothelioma cases reached $20.7 million in 2024, according to Mealey’s Litigation Report.
 Top lawyers have also helped clients get 6-figure payments from asbestos trust funds.

 Many buildings constructed before 1980, including schools in Alaska, likely contain legacy asbestos materials.
 These materials require regular inspections to ensure they don’t pose a health risk.
-If asbestos-containing materials are damaged or disturbed, schools may need to close temporarily to carry out proper asbestos abatement and protect students and staff from exposure.
+Cleanup and monitoring at these locations continue under EPA and state oversight.

 Higher-Risk Jobs in Alaska